Cupra Terramar Review 2025

 Interior Rating

-It feels a bit snazzier inside than a VW Tiguan, but lacks the premium feel of the Volvo XC40.
-There's a good amount of space as well, and while the infotainment isn't perfect, it performs well overall.
+It feels a bit snazzier inside the Cupra Terramar than its VW cousing but it lacks the upmarket feel of the Volvo XC40.
+There's a good amount of space as well and while the infotainment isn't perfect it performs well overall.

 Cupra Terramar 2025: Practicality

-If you're trying to place the size of the Cupra Terramar, then with its dimensions of 4519mm long, 1863mm wide (without door mirrors) and 1584mm tall, it's similar in size to a VW Tiguan and a bit longer than a Volvo XC40 (though not quite as tall).
+If you're trying to place the size of the Cupra Terramar, then with its dimensions of 4519mm long, 1869mm wide (without door mirrors) and 1584mm tall, it's similar in size to the VW Tiguan and a bit longer than the Volvo XC40, though not quite as tall.

 That all means that it should suit a family of four.
-The sports seats up front are standard and hug you nicely, with the central console almost wrapping around you to make you feel properly snug and connected to the car.
-There's still a good amount of storage, too, with large door pockets and good-sized cupholders in the middle.
+The sports seats up front are standard and hug you nicely, with the central console hemming you in to to make you feel properly snug and connected to the car.
+There's still a good amount of storage space, with large door pockets and cupholders in the middle.

-How much space you have for passengers in the back is a little dependent on how much boot space you need.
-That's because the rear bench seat can be moved forward to create more boot space if you need it - the Cupra Terramar has a boot capacity of 540 litres when the seats are pushed back, but push them forward and this grows to 642 litres.
-That's a decent size and significantly more than the 454 litres provided by the Volvo XC40, but 10 litres down on the VW Tiguan.
+How much space you have for passengers in the back is dependent on how much boot space you need.
+That's because the rear bench seat can be moved forward to create more boot space if you need it.
+The Cupra Terramar's boot capacity is 540 litres when the seats are pushed back but slide them forwards and this grows to 642 litres.
+That's a decent size and significantly more than the 443 litres provided by the Volvo XC40, but 10 litres down on the VW Tiguan.

-If you're looking at buying the plug-in hybrid version of the Cupra Terramar, then those figures are a little different due to the need to find somewhere to put the batteries to power the motors.
-As a result, boot space on a Cupra Terramar PHEV is between 400 and 490 litres, depending on the positioning of the rear seats.
+If you're looking at buying the plug-in hybrid version of the Cupra Terramar, then those boot capacity figures are different due to the need to find somewhere to put the batteries that power the motors.
+As a result, boot space for the Cupra Terramar PHEV is between 400 and 490 litres, depending on the positioning of the rear seats.

-Back to the rear seating and with the bench seat pushed back and there's a generous amount for head and legroom - tall adults shouldn't feel squeezed in, but we'd avoid trying to get a third person in the back.
-It's certainly possible, but the seat's narrower and their legs will straddle the hump in the middle.
-Push the seats forward by 150mm, and you obviously lose out on legroom, but if it's going to be a family car, then those in car seats shouldn't really notice (and there are ISOFIX fastenings on the two outer seats).
+Back to the rear seating and with the bench seat pushed back and there's a generous amount for head and legroom — tall adults shouldn't feel squeezed, but we would avoid trying to get a third person in the back.
+It's certainly possible, but the seat's narrower and their legs will straddle the hump in the middle of the floor.

 Cupra Terramar Review: Interior